Religious Exploration

 Growth and Learning Program

-Our Religious Exploration program (RE) is a rich one fostered by the talents and attention of many caring adult volunteers.
-We strive to teach our Unitarian Universalist Principles through modeling and through many creative activities.
+Our Religious Exploration program is enriched by the talents and attention of many caring adult volunteers.
+We strive to teach our Unitarian Universalist Principles through modeling, singing, playing games, reading stories, and a wide array creative and exploratory activities.
 We explore the wisdom found in our Judeo-Christian heritage and other religious traditions and we learn about our unique Unitarian Universalist liberal religious heritage.
-As a parent, you are always invited to sit in on your child(ren)’s class, to talk to their teachers, the DRE, or our minister.
-We know that the more committed and involved parent(s) are in their child(ren)’s religious education the more it means to both the child and the parent.
-When children and their parents attend regularly they take the songs, the stories and the ethical and spiritual lessons home with them.
-They become part of family life.
+As a parent, you are invited to participate in RE, to sit in the activities, and to chat with our adult volunteer guides.
+We know that the more committed and involved parent(s) are in their child/ren’s religious education the more it means to both the child and the parent.
+Regular attendance allows families to better experiences the rhythms and values of our curriculum, taking home with you the ethical and spiritual lessons home with them to explore more deeply with you.

 Participation